LiamBaisley/ToDoCli/README.md

 ## How to uninstall?

-- Run: dotnet tool uninstall --global ToDoCLI
+- Run: dotnet tool uninstall --global todo

 ## Other options